 Ingredients

-- Brown Sugar helps to sweetens, adds moisture, and gives a richer flavor.
+- Brown Sugar and Granulated Sugar are combined for moisture, sweetness and richer flavor.

 - Mashed Bananas pairs so nicely with carrots and coconut, and replaces part of the oil in the recipe.